 My name is Marek Zaluski.I'm a technology consultant, strategist, programmer, hacker and maker.

-My expertise is helping tech startups architect, build and scale their tech products and services.
+My expertise is helping tech startups architect, build and scale their tech products.

 I create projects at the intersections of technology, innovation and entrepreneurship.